rbms-bsc/DCRMR/_pages/General-Rules/Prescribed-punctuation.md

 <a name="0.2.1.1">0.2.1.1</a> Precede the title of a supplement or section by a period.
 Precede each parallel title by an equals sign.
 Precede each unit of other title information by a colon.

+*Still image exception*: Titles for still images resources will often not lend themselves easily to prescribed punctuation.
+In case of doubt, treat the entire statement as the [Title proper](/DCRMR/title/Title-proper/).

 <a name="0.2.1.2">0.2.1.2</a> For manifestations with no collective title, separate the titles by a space-semicolon-space if the works are all by the same entity, even if the titles are linked by a connecting word or phrase.
-If the individual works are by different entities or the authorship is in doubt, precede each title other than the first by a period and one space, unless a linking word or phrase is already present.
+If the individual works are by different entities or the attribution of all to the same entity is in doubt, precede each title other than the first by a period and one space, unless a linking word or phrase is already present.
 Precede each statement of responsibility by a space-slash-space.

 ## 0.2.2 Statement of responsibility